gwfellows/High-Impact-Engineers.github.io/pages/causes/pandemics.md

 layout: page
 title: Preparing for pandemics
 permalink: /causes/pandemics/
-authors: Amanda Matthes
+authors: Amanda Matthes, Grant Fellows
 ---

 🚧 under construction 🚧

 ## Introduction

 Pandemics can cause substantial suffering and death.
-It is even plausible that a pandemic could be sufficiently deadly and hard to detect or stop that it could cause human extinction.
+A sufficiently deadly and hard to detect or stop that it could decimate civilization.
+[Engineered pandemics](https://80000hours.org/problem-profiles/artificial-intelligence/#catastrophic-ai-misuse) are a growing risk as biotech tools become more accessible.

 ## How engineers can help
-Engineers can help build and deploy personal protective equipment (PPE) to arrest the spread of new diseases.
+Engineers can help build and deploy low-cost personal protective equipment (PPE) to arrest the spread of new diseases.

-They also can help build technologies to reduce transmission in indoor spaces, such as [UV radiation](https://www.cdc.gov/niosh/ventilation/germicidal-ultraviolet/index.html?CDC_AA_refVal=https%3A%2F%2Fwww.cdc.gov%2Fcoronavirus%2F2019-ncov%2Fcommunity%2Fventilation%2Fuvgi.html) or [propylene glycol](https://pmc.ncbi.nlm.nih.gov/articles/PMC10701621/)
+They also can help build technologies to reduce transmission in indoor spaces, such as [UV radiation](https://www.cdc.gov/niosh/ventilation/germicidal-ultraviolet/index.html?CDC_AA_refVal=https%3A%2F%2Fwww.cdc.gov%2Fcoronavirus%2F2019-ncov%2Fcommunity%2Fventilation%2Fuvgi.html) or [propylene glycol](https://pmc.ncbi.nlm.nih.gov/articles/PMC10701621/).

+Other avenues include the surveillance of new diseases, applying [tools such as metagenomics](https://www.nature.com/articles/s41579-025-01223-5) to scan clinical, environmental, and wastewater samples, enabling the detection of unknown or emerging viral threats, and informing outbreak investigations.

+Engineers can also assist in accelerating the development of new vaccines and treatments.

 ## Resources to check out